wezm/feedlynx/README.md

 server for the feed is printed.
 This is what you would use to subscribe to the feed in your feed reader.

+**Note:** The feed is capped to 50 items, with older items dropped when a new item is added.
+The limit was added to stop the feed growing forever since there is no way for Feedlynx to know when an item has been read.
+RSS readers need to download and process the whole feed whenever there are new items, so imposing a cap helps limit the size and scope of that work.

 ### Example

     FEEDLYNX_PRIVATE_TOKEN=ExampleExampleExampleExample1234 \